dan-sprague/winSEEKR/README.md

 ```

 ### generate_ref(*reference*='/path/to/reference.fa')
-Creates a matrix of k-mer counts that serves as a reference set to standardize k-mer counts in sequences-of-interest.
+Creates a matrix of k-mer counts that serves as a reference for the mean and standard deviation of each k-mer's frequency.
 Example reference sets might be GENCODE lncRNA annotations, mRNA transcripts, etc...

 If a path to reference fasta is passed, function is called at instantiation and stored as an attribute